 Let’s say I want to create an anchor for the “HTML Anchors” heading at the top of this section.
 In the WordPress editor, I would click on that block, and then in the block settings, I would scroll down to the “Advanced” section.
 Click on the down arrow to expand this section.
 In the “HTML anchor” box, enter the word or words you would like to use as an anchor.
 If you’re using multiple words, separate them with hyphens rather than spaces.

-If I enter the “html-anchor” as my chosen anchor text, I could then create a link to that element on the page that takes the form yoursite.com/yourpost#anchorname.
-In this case, that URL would be: https://mentalhealthathome.org/2022/07/24/blogging-toolbox-i-wordpress/#html-anchor
+If I enter “html-anchors” as my chosen anchor text, I could then create a link to that element on the page that takes the form #anchorname (or you can write out the full URL yoursite.com/yourpost#anchorname).
+In this case, the full URL would be https://mentalhealthathome.org/2022/07/24/blogging-toolbox-i-wordpress/#html-anchors, but #html-anchors accomplishes the same thing (and it will also work when you’re previewing the page).

 There’s more info on this in the WordPress.com article on page jumps.